msu-csc131/ostream-overload/README.md

 ## Friend functions

 Friend functions can be used to provide a function direct access to private data of a class.
 The benefit here is convenience, however, at the expense of breaking encapsulation to a small degree.
+See [http://en.cppreference.com/w/cpp/language/friend](http://en.cppreference.com/w/cpp/language/friend)

 ## Using a public method to use with the operator overload